 Title VI National Resource Centers (NRC)

-The Outreach Program is one of twelve such federally funded programs in the United States that are designed to broaden accessibility of knowledge about Africa.
+The Outreach Program is one of ten federally funded programs in the United States that are designed to broaden the accessibility of knowledge about Africa.
 All Africa NRCs are members of the African Studies Association Outreach Council and collaborate toward joint events and initatives.
 Our new website, www.asaoutreach.org, collates these resources so that you can find Africa-related materials and events in one place.
 Information about our yearly African Studies Association Teachers’ Workshop can be found there.
 The constituencies we serve include, but are not limited to, the following groups:

 - K-12 students and teachers